fhernanb/stests/README.md

 ### Installation

-* Install latest development version from GitHub using the code given below:
+* Installll latest development version from GitHub using the code given below:

 ```r
 if (!require('devtools')) install.packages('devtools')